-Springfield, Ma is only about an hours drive from Albany.
-Home of the Springfield Museums which includes the Dr Seuss Museum making it worth a day trip from Albany.
+Springfield, Ma is only about an hour’s drive from Albany.
+Home of the Springfield Museums which includes the Dr. Seuss Museum making it worth a day trip from Albany.
 You can check out more of what Springfield has to offer here.
-Just 10mins drive is Agawan, MA which is home of the BIG E Fair which represents New England States as well as Six Flags New England.
+Just 10mins drive is Agawam, MA which is home of the BIG E Fair which represents the New England States as well as Six Flags New England.
 If you have ever wanted to go to a Fair this is a great one to visit.

 An Overnight Away

-Only an Hour from Albany, Lake George is a great day trip but it’s also worth an overnight stay or more.
+Only an hour from Albany, Lake George is a great day trip but it’s also worth an overnight stay or more.
 Whether you chose to camp at one of the local campsites or stay at a hotel in the village your sure to find plenty of entertainment.
-If your looking for luxury check out the Sagamore Hotel.
-Hit the beach, enjoy a cruise on the lake or head to the Great Escape Park and Water park.
+If you looking for luxury check out the Sagamore Hotel.
+Hit the beach, enjoy a cruise on the lake, or head to the Great Escape Park and Water park.
 You can learn why Six Flags Season Passes are a great value.
-There’s 2 parks withing 1.5 hours drive, 2 more withing 3 hours drive.
+There are 2 parks within a 1.5 hours drive, 2 more within 3 hours drive.
 The Great Escape is a short drive for Lake George Village and their waterpark is a great way to cool off.

 Kartrite waterpark is about 2.5 hours From Albany.
 It’s a fun affordable Indoor Waterpark.